Zggis/micromouse-3d/maze/special/README.md

 ![](./../../assets/images/walls-missing.jpg)

-These parts are <strong>optional.</strong> They allow you to add cells adjacent to ramps which would otherwise be unusable.
+These parts are <strong>optional.</strong> They allow you to add cells adjacent to and above ramps which would otherwise be unusable.
 They may not be ideal for competition mazes, but for test mazes that have a limited footprint they create more cells to work with.

 ## Print Settings